-She is Associate Editor at Chicago Review, and a PhD Student in English at the University of Chicago.
+She is Nonfiction Editor at Chicago Review, and a PhD Student in English and Theater & Performance Studies at the University of Chicago.

-She has written about BoJack Horseman, the social history of social distancing, the concept of quality of life, the German far-right's appropriation of an Orientalist painting, embodiment in Super Mario 64, a sulfur pile in Calumet, doorbells and memory, the Bauhaus, and other topics for publications including Cabinet and Post45 Contemporaries.
+She has written about BoJack Horseman, the social history of social distancing, the concept of quality of life, the German far-right's appropriation of an Orientalist painting, embodiment in Super Mario 64, a sulfur pile in Calumet, doorbells and memory, the Bauhaus, and other topics for publications including Cabinet, Avidly, Harvard Review, Jacket2, and Post45 Contemporaries.

 Besides text, she works mostly in video, performance, and installation and sometimes in painting and printmaking.
-Her work has been featured at the Smart Museum of Art, the Carpenter Center for the Visual Arts, and VIDEO*FOREVER Something she hastily photoshopped as a joke wound up on the cover of the architecture magazine Bauwelt.
+Her work has been featured at the Smart Museum of Art, the Carpenter Center for the Visual Arts, and VIDEO*FOREVER.
+She once designed a cover for the architecture magazine Bauwelt.

 She is currently a Neubauer Distinguished Doctoral fellow, and previously graduated from Harvard University with highest honors in literature and studio art.
 Before Chicago, she lived in Berlin, where she researched hacktivism.